Is Heroin A Stimulant?

 The DEA has a list of medications that are broken down into five different categories.
 The drugs in these categories are called controlled substances, and the categories are called Schedules.

-Each of the five schedules contains substances based on criteria, such as; having a medical purpose, potential for abuse relative to other schedules, and how likely the substance is to result in dependence if it is abused.
+Each of the five schedules contains substances based on criteria, such as having a medical purpose, potential for abuse relative to other schedules, and how likely the substance is to result in dependence if it is abused.

 Schedule I

-Substances that are listed under this schedule have been determined to not have a medical purpose, are unsafe, and are at high risk for abuse and addiction.
+Substances that are listed under this schedule have been determined not to have a medical purpose, are unsafe, and are at high risk for abuse and addiction.

 Schedule II/IIN